jump-dev/JuMP.jl/doc/refexpr.rst

     A = [1 x'
          x x*x']

-Finally, not that this feature is not currently supported directly in nonlinear expressions; for example, a matrix--vector product will not work inside a call to the ``@addNLConstraint`` macro.
+Finally, note that this feature is not currently supported directly in nonlinear expressions; for example, a matrix--vector product will not work inside a call to the ``@addNLConstraint`` macro.